trapcodeio/js-genie/docs/utils/typescript.md

 ### Maybe
 `Maybe<T>` is a **Type** that can be either `T` or `undefined`. same as `T | undefined`.
+It also has a function with same name that can be used to initialize a variable with `Maybe<T>` type.

 ```ts
 import {Maybe} from "js-genie/utils/typescript";